betheden/hebrew-grammar/content/infinitive_absolute.rst

   from-every tree-of\_the-garden **eating** you-may-eat From every tree in the garden you may **freely** eat.

-The following example shows the infinitive absolute expressing certainty of action.
+The following example shows an infinitive absolute expressing certainty of action.

 .. csv-table:: Example: GEN 2:17